bgoober/Viceroy/README.md

 # Viceroy

 An artificially intelligent reader view for detecting and categorizing bias in an article or web page (future development).
+Development is currently paused.

 AI Agents are from Fetch.ai's uAgents repository -- https://github.com/fetchai/uAgents